 Do you want to learn a new skill or maybe sharpen up on something you feel less confident about?
-Don’t just think about it, get youself booked on a course!
-From food styling and photography, to writing and recipe editing, there’s a course to suit everyone’s abilities and budgets and often you can do them in the comfort of your own home.
+Don’t just think about it, get yourself booked on a course!
+From food styling and photography to writing and recipe editing, there’s a course to suit everyone’s abilities and budgets and often you can do them in the comfort of your own home.

 We listed a few courses in our Food Bloggers gift guide.